Time Out says

-The funniest moment of Melissa McCarthy’s disappointing latest has nothing to do with the movie’s plot, a tired one, but everything to do with what makes the star so consistently alive onscreen.
-In the scene, McCarthy’s blowhard business magnate, Michelle Darnell, is giving dating advice to her dishrag of a personal assistant, Claire (Kristen Bell), who also happens to be her host, since insider trading has left the boss broke.
-Their exchange starts with merciless sweater mocking, moves on to a snippy bra-strap adjustment, then blooms into a full-on war of boob slapping.
-The date isn’t important anymore, only the battle for dominance.
+The funniest moment in Melissa McCarthy’s disappointing comedy has nothing to do with its tired plot, but everything to do with what makes McCarthy an electric, unpredictable on-screen presence.
+Her self-made millionaire, Michelle Darnell, is giving dating advice to her dishrag of a personal assistant, Claire (Kristen Bell), who happens to be her landlady (after jail time for insider trading has left the boss broke).
+Their exchange goes from Michelle mercilessly mocking Claire’s jumper to a boob-slapping war.

 Cast and crew